mageops/php-composer-plugin-patchset/README.md

 One of the most distinguishing features is that it can apply patches from special composer packages of type `patchset`.
-This is quite convenient as you can store all your patches in one repository and apply them automatically on all systems including developer's machines in a very predictable way.
+This is quite convenient as you can store all your patches in one repository and apply them automatically on all systems including developers' machines in a very predictable way.
 Also you can easily distribute your patchset to the whole community via packagist.

 It's (kind-of) an alternative to two other great plugins (differences will become apparent once you read __Features__):